geopython/stetl/docs/cases.rst

 --------------

 Sensors for air quality, meteo and audio  at civilians.
 Project by University of Nijmegen/Gemeente Nijmegen with participation by Geonovum.
-Stetl used to transform a low-level sensor API to PostGIS and later on WMS/WFS/SOS.
+Stetl is used to transform a low-level sensor API to PostGIS and later on WMS/WFS/SOS.
+This is also an example how to use a Stetl Docker image:

 See https://github.com/Geonovum/smartemission/tree/master/etl